dustinlyons/nixos-config/README.md

 ```

 ## For NixOS, one command does the trick
-First ([download the minimal ISO image](https://nixos.org/download.html), burn, and boot it.
-Then run:
+First [download the minimal ISO image](https://nixos.org/download.html) and burn it to a USB.
+Then boot it and run:

 ```sh
 nix run --extra-experimental-features 'nix-command flakes' github:dustinlyons/nixos-config#install